express42/strano/README.md

 Background Processing
 ---------------------

-Background processing of tasks and repo management is taken care of by the excellent [Sidekiq](https://github.com/mperham/sidekiq).
+Background processing of tasks and repo management is taken care of by the excellent rake task.
 Run the queue like this:

-    bundle exec sidekiq
+    bundle exec rake bg:worker

-You can then monitor your queue at `http://YOUR-STRANO-APP/sidekiq`.
-Check out the [Sidekiq Wiki](https://github.com/mperham/sidekiq/wiki) for assistance on Sidekiq and its options.

 License
 -------